vmyrgiotis/MDF_DALEC_GRASS/README.md

 > To run the tutorial on a local machine :

-1. install miniconda to the machine (if you don't have it) : https://docs.conda.io/en/latest/miniconda.html
+1. install miniconda on the machine (if you don't have it) : https://docs.conda.io/en/latest/miniconda.html
 2. create a conda environment by running : "conda create -n dalec_grass python=3.9.7"
 3. activate the dalec_grass conda environment : "conda activate dalec_grass"
 4. install some python packages : "pip install matplotlib jupyter pandas numpy spotpy netCDF4 wand itermplot salem convertbng geopandas motionless joblib xarray"